๐Ÿ•Principles of Food Science

 Why This Matters

-Every food product you encounter—from the nutrition label on your cereal box to the safety protocols at your local restaurant—exists because of a carefully constructed framework of food laws and regulations.
-You're being tested on understanding how these laws evolved in response to public health crises, how they shifted the burden of proof between manufacturers and regulators, and how they work together to create a comprehensive food safety system.
-The principles at play here include preventive vs. reactive regulation, consumer protection through transparency, and risk-based safety management.
+Every food product you encounter, from the nutrition label on your cereal box to the safety protocols at your local restaurant, exists because of a carefully constructed framework of food laws and regulations.
+Understanding these laws means knowing how they evolved in response to public health crises, how they shifted the burden of proof between manufacturers and regulators, and how they work together as a system.
+The principles at play include preventive vs. reactive regulation, consumer protection through transparency, and risk-based safety management.

 Don't just memorize dates and acronyms.
 Know what problem each law was designed to solve, how it changed the relationship between industry and government, and which regulatory tools it introduced.
-When an FRQ asks about ensuring food safety or protecting consumers, you need to connect specific laws to the mechanisms they established—whether that's pre-market approval, mandatory labeling, or hazard prevention systems.
+When you're asked about ensuring food safety or protecting consumers, connect specific laws to the mechanisms they established, whether that's pre-market approval, mandatory labeling, or hazard prevention systems.

 Foundational Consumer Protection Laws